 A distinguished engineer and scientist, Suresh is the first and only university president to be elected to all three National Academies — the National Academy of Medicine (2013), the National Academy of Sciences (2012) and the National Academy of Engineering (2002).
 He is one of only 19 Americans and the only Pennsylvanian to be elected to all three National Academies.
 He is also an elected member of the American Academy of Arts and Sciences and a fellow of the National Academy of Inventors.

 Suresh was nominated by President Barack Obama and unanimously confirmed by the U.S. Senate as the director of the NSF in September 2010.
 As director of this $7 billion independent federal agency, he led the only government science agency charged with advancing all fields of fundamental science and engineering research and related education.

-Suresh received his bachelor of technology degree from the Indian Institute of Technology, Madras, in first class with distinction; a master's degree from Iowa State University; and a doctor of science degree from MIT.
+Graduating from high school at the age of 15, Suresh received his bachelor of technology degree from the Indian Institute of Technology in Madras, in first class with distinction; a master's degree from Iowa State University; and completed a doctor of science degree from MIT in two years.
 Following postdoctoral research at the University of California, Berkeley, and the Lawrence Berkeley National Laboratory, he joined the faculty of engineering at Brown University in December 1983, and was promoted to full professor in July 1989.
 He joined MIT in 1993 as the R.P.
-Simmons Professor of Materials Science and Engineering and served as head of MIT's Department of Materials Science and Engineering during 2000-2006.
+Simmons Professor of Materials Science and Engineering and served as head of MIT's Department of Materials Science and Engineering from 2000-2006.